skip to content

 • Evidence of competence in English

-Please upload a sample of work of around 3,000–5,000 words.
-Applicants may submit a longer piece of work, but must highlight the section to be considered.
+A sample of work of around 3,000’5,000 words.
+This word count includes footnotes, endnotes and parenthetical citations within the text, but excludes a list of references at the end of the document.
+You may submit a longer piece of work, but must highlight in it the section to be considered.
 The sample must be entirely your own work, fully referenced and in English.

-This is a vital document and it is not sufficient to simply fill in the research summary box on the application form.
-Applicants should head the document with their name and the title of their intended project.
+This is an essential requirement.
+You should head the document with your name and the title of your intended project.
 Proposals are usually 1,000 to 2,500 words in length (excluding references) and should give a clear idea of the viability and importance of the research area.
 It should take note of relevant academic literature, and some thought should be given to the methodology by suggesting appropriate research methods.

 Gates Cambridge Scholarships